 “When the Son of Man comes in his glory, and all the angels with him, he will sit on his glorious throne.
 All the nations will be gathered before him, and he will separate the people one from another as a shepherd separates the sheep from the goats.
 He will put the sheep on his right and the goats on his left.
 “Then the King will say to those on his right, ‘Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
 “The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’ …“Then he will say to those on his left, ‘Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels.
 For I was hungry and you gave me nothing to eat, I was thirsty and you gave me nothing to drink,I was a stranger and you did not invite me in, I needed clothes and you did not clothe me, I was sick and in prison and you did not look after me.’”
 Matthew 21:31-46

 This is a story our nation desperately needs to hear.
 Our role as believers is less to change what is around us through politics and personal effort, and more to tell a story.
-Even that story, of what will ultimately happen to those who reject Jesus.
+Even the part of the story, of what will ultimately happen to those who reject Jesus.
 And it’s a story, the gospel, that assumes certain harsh realities.
-That we are lost, heading to Hell, but there is a way out, through a Savior who came to die for us.
+That we are lost, heading to hell, but there is a way out, through a Savior who came to die for us.

 I can only pray, and do pray that pastors will get back to this simple message.
 Our nation desperately needs to hear it.
 Many tip-toe apologetically around that story.
 It’s hinted at, but rarely directly mentioned.
 When Jesus prayed and taught us to pray, your will be done on earth as it is in heaven, he was praying that the world would respond to the gospel.
 “The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance.”
 (2 Peter 3:9).
 God’s will for our world is simple.
 It’s what heaven longs for.
 It’s why Jesus came and why he died.
 That all people, all of God’s creation, every living soul would repent of their sins, confess their sins before their Savior who died for them, and receive the forgiveness that God freely and gladly offers.